kshetline/tubular_time/README.md

 //   Gregorian calendar.
 getDaysInYear(year?: number): number;

-// Returned date is arbitrary distant future for pure Julian calendar, distant past for pure Gregorian. getGregorianChange(): YMDDate;
+// Returned date is an arbitrary distant future for a pure Julian calendar, distant past
+// for pure Gregorian, otherwise the first-used Gregorian date. getGregorianChange(): YMDDate;

 // This method is for finding the date of the first day of the first week of a week-based